akrodger/microde/README.md

 mcrd_ode_solve_o1(), mcrd_ode_solve_o2(), mcrd_ode_solve_o4()

-which are the order 1, order 2, and order 4 solvers spectively.
+which are the order 1, order 2, and order 4 solvers respectively.

 # How do I compile this?
 The same way any C header + source pair are compiled.
 Make sure that